 We are working with our supply-chain partners to eliminate all sourcing from producers that present a high-level risk of sourcing from ancient and endangered forests.
 Our goal is to by the end of 2025, only have fibres in our products that originates from FSC certified forests, recycled origin or are made of other fibre alternatives such as agricultural residues.
 This is in addition to the requirement that our man-made cellulosic producers must be verified as low risk by the CanopyStyle audit.
-You can always read more about our MMC commitment in our Animal Welfare & Material Ethics policy.
+You can always read more about our MMC commitment in our HM Group Animal Welfare and Material Ethics Policy.

 We want to push the viscose industry in a positive direction and have engaged with the environmental non-profit organisation Canopy, along with more than 160 major brands.
 We were one of the founding members of the CanopyStyle Leaders for Forest Conservation collaboration and have been working with the initiative since 2014.
 The goal is to eliminate the use of MMC fibres sourced from ancient and or endangered forests.
 In addition, the initiative wants to close the loop for textiles by supporting the development of next-generation fibres, made from innovative sources such as agricultural residues and recycled textiles.